 Casting wet flies can also be an extremely effective method when arctic grayling are subsurface feeding.
 In these situations, my favorite technique is to fish right off the bottom.
 I like to use a strike indicator whenever I fish nymphs.
 They make it easier to detect strikes that I can’t see, but more importantly I can use them to control the depth I want to fish.
 To properly set up an indicator all you need is a rough idea of the water depth.
 Place the indicator above the fly 1-1/2 times the water depth.
 The closed cell foam indicators that fold in half over the line are quick and easy to install and adjust.
 Depending on the pattern you are using, a split shot might be required to get your nymphs down quickly, especially in extremely strong currents.

-If a ravenous appetite for both wet and dry flies, a strong fighting ability, and unequalled beauty, are qualities that appeal to you, the arctic grayling just might be your dream fish.
+If a ravenous appetite for both wet and dry flies, a strong fighting ability, and unequaled beauty, are qualities that appeal to you, the arctic grayling just might be your dream fish.
+Join us for fly fishing for the Arctic Grayling